Canada's grocery chains stocked with tomato products connected to Chinese forced labour | CBC News

 "I urge them to stop immediately," said Tohti.
 "This is insane and unacceptable….
 Regardless of whether there are Xinjiang tomatoes in their products, [they] are part of this forced labour supply chain and they are benefiting from it."

-Following CBC's inquiries, Whole Foods said it pulled its 365 Double Concentrated Tomato Paste off store shelves and will cut ties with Petti as a supplier.
+Following CBC's inquiries, Whole Foods said it pulled its 365 Double Concentrated Tomato Paste off store shelves and has cut ties with Petti as a supplier.

 Another Canadian brand that also sources tomato products from Antonio Petti Fu Pasquale Spa is B.C.-based Bosa Foods.
 It sells tomato paste under the Italissima brand.